oracle/rwloadsim/test/TEST.md

 When the individual tests run, files named testres/NNN.out and testres/NNN.err will be generated and they will be compared to the .good files and any differences will be reported.
 If differences are found, the failing tests will be listed.
-Note that in some cases, an exact match between actual and execpted output cannot be guaranteed, the test.sh script knows about these and will display messages accordingly.
+Note that in some cases, an exact match between actual and expected output cannot be guaranteed, the test.sh script knows about these and will display messages accordingly.